-This buffalo chicken grilled cheese is FULL of flavor and a great way to use leftover shredded chicken or rotisserie chicken.
-Warm, creamy, and a little zippy, this pulled chicken sandwich is easy comfort food at its finest.
+This buffalo chicken grilled cheese is FULL of flavor and a great way to use leftover cooked chicken or rotisserie chicken.
+Warm, creamy, and a little spicy, this pulled chicken sandwich is easy comfort food at its finest.

 Not that anyone needs a recipe for a grilled cheese sandwich, but I think this buffalo chicken grilled cheese is special enough to warrant its own post.